junh1024/junh1024-Documents/Games/EV Nova Guide.md

 - EVN: [Gustav Holst - Mars](https://www.youtube.com/watch?v=PfL5w0FNnNw), played by Orcheste National de France, conducted by Lorin Maazel.
 My friend complains that this version is missing a bar at the start.
 - For well-known classical suites like the 2 above, there's  >50 recordings of each, so it's important to also state the orchestra/conductor

 The theme seems to be orchestral pieces with an emphasis on brass, perhaps as part of a suite.
+It seems brass helps to portray a sebs of tension/danger/intent.
 Apart from the OP music, EVN has been criticized for a lack of soundtrack.
 Russian review [via wikipedia](https://en.wikipedia.org/wiki/Escape_Velocity_Nova#Reception) .
 But there are some logical choices you can make.
 Obvious ones would be the rest of The Planets by Holst and Romeo & Juliet by Prokofiev.
 But there's also Richard Strauss' - An Alpine Symphony , [sample](https://www.youtube.com/watch?v=K3mKBjb0r0k) .
 All 3 works have several surround releases.
 If you want discrete, get Bernstein's Holst's Planets (but apparently the SACD release ruins the imaging of the original quad tape recording), and Ozawa's Strauss' Alpine.
 Haven't found a satisfactory discrete release for Romeo.

 ![pic](https://images-na.ssl-images-amazon.com/images/I/31Ge5zsGrvL.jpg)